GameSwapTally/gameswap/README.md

         Apache and a mySQL database.

 Acceptance Tests for an External Person to Try:
--upon visiting the site navigate to the sign up page and fill out the form -after submitting the form, you should recieve an email notification with a link to activate your account
--navigate to the log in page and try to log into your account.
-  NOTE: if you do not wish to create an account, you can use the following log
-        in information: email: demo@gameswaptally.com password: gstdemo -navigate to the edit profile page and edit your profile -navigate to the create post page and create a post -navigate to the browse post page and browse all posts or search for a specific post
+    -navigate to the signup page, and try to create an account on the site -navigate to the login page and try to enter the information of the account you just made
--delete one of your posts from your profile page
--log out of the site from your profile page
+    -navigate to the browse page and see if you see your email as the user logged in.